cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 obtained from processes that are not entirely deterministic between platforms.
 See {{Section 3.2.2 of -det}} for more details.
-{{Section 4.2.2 of RFC8949@-cbor}} presents a number of choices; these need to be made to obtain the CBOR Common Deterministic Encoding Profile (CDE).
+{{Section 4.2.2 of RFC8949@-cbor}} presents a number of choices; these need to be made to obtain the CBOR Common Deterministic Encoding (CDE).
 Specifically, CDE specifies (in the order of the bullet list at the end of {{Section 4.2.2 of RFC8949@-cbor}}):